-Now that the state is willing to give up gaming control to the two Native American tribes, Connecticut sports betting is almost a certainty at this point.
-Both the Mashantucket Pequot and Mohegan Indians believe that they have the right to offer sports betting, and that will likely occur by the end of 2021.
+Once the state was willing to give up gaming control to the two Native American tribes, the idea of legal Connecticut sports betting became a reality .
+Both the Mashantucket Pequot and Mohegan Indians fought hard for the right to offer sports betting, and that will likely occur sometime this October.

-Connecticut sports betting will not be a large market, but it is expected that some of the biggest names in the industry will offer betting.
+Connecticut sports betting will not be a large market, but some of the biggest names in the industry will offer legal betting.
 The Eastern portion of the United States has seen tremendous growth in sports betting in recent years, and Connecticut is set to join in.